March 24th, 2017

 Virtual reality is transforming the real estate industry by saving agents and clients time and money, increasing efficiency and engagement, shortening property cycles, helping agents win more listings and decreasing barriers to sale for off-plan properties.

 Moreover, with tech analyst firm Telsyte predicting VR penetration reaching 25.5% of households by 2021, it’s evident that virtual reality real estate is here to stay.
-Those who do not adopt VR will only lose out in market share as more and more real estate agencies embrace virtual reality technologies to their advantage.
+Those who do not adopt VR will only lose out in market share as more real estate agencies embrace virtual reality technology.

 Thanks for reading this blog on how virtual reality is transforming the real estate industry!
 You might also be interested in: